B3Kay/B3kay/README.md

 ## About Benji

-I love crazyness, the odd people and the things outside of the ordinary.
+I love crazyness, odd people and the things outside of the ordinary.

 ![Cyclist](https://github.com/B3Kay/benjaminkarlsson.com/raw/main/static/asset/about/hogcykel.jpg)